Node.js CommonJS/ESM Interop: Edges and Dual Packages

 const bar = 2;

-module.exports = { foo, bar };With that source, all three of these imports work from ESM:
+module.exports = { foo, bar };From ESM, these imports work -

 exports.foo = 42;

 module.exports.bar = 'hello';The lexer can also detect common Object.defineProperty(exports, ...) patterns and some identifier-valued module.exports = { ... } assignments.
-It operates on source text, not runtime values, so it does not discover computed export names or arbitrary property expressions by executing the module.
+But it does not run the module.
+It does not execute loops, evaluate computed property names, or inspect runtime objects.

 const methods = ['get', 'post', 'put', 'delete'];